mhgan1798/latteArtClassifier/README.md

 ![latteArtClassifier](https://user-images.githubusercontent.com/67821956/87681368-2b6e2900-c7b1-11ea-815a-77c1f4287682.gif)

 ## Grading scheme
 Since the single-node linear-activation output of the neural network is inherently continuous, multiple outputs were generated from the test-set.

-Through qualitative quantile analysis of the distribution of the outputs, each output could be discretised into bins corresponding to the their respective grades (A+ to F).
+Through quantile analysis of the distribution of the outputs, each output could be discretised into bins corresponding to the their respective grades (A+ to F).
+These bins were qualitatively determined.